shayangerami/Customer-Analysis/README.md

 ## Overview

-This repository contains a customer analysis project that focuses on segmenting and predicting customer behavior using RFM (Recency, Frequency, Monetary) analysis, customer segmentation, and machine learning techniques.
+This repository contains  customer analysis projects focusing on segmenting and predicting customer behavior using RFM (Recency, Frequency, Monetary) analysis, customer segmentation, and other machine learning techniques such as NLP.

+## Datacards on Kaggle

 RFM data:
 [RFM](https://www.kaggle.com/datasets/mathchi/online-retail-ii-data-set-from-ml-repository/download?datasetVersionNumber=3)